huangye177/spring4probe/README.md

 * `gradle build tomcatRunWar` (and visit http://localhost:8080/aggregators/orders to get an empty page with "[]" through HTTP authentication "http:http")

+run a GemFire server (start a basic GemFire server with a Region -- a logical partition within GemFire named as 'YummyNoodleOrder'.)

+* `gradle run` (on port 40404)

 ============
 ## Probe Content